Tropix126/taolib/website/src/pages/docs/moving-the-robot.md

 ## Moving along a path

-The `DifferentialDrivetrainfollow_path()` method is used to move the drivetrain along a set of waypoints using pure pursuit.
+The `DifferentialDrivetrain::follow_path()` method is used to move the drivetrain along a set of waypoints using pure pursuit.
 This means that given a list of points, the drivetrain will smoothly follow a path without stopping in the middle to settle.

 ![Moving along path demo](https://i.imgur.com/jfHyD7L.png)